caryhuang/synchdb/README.md

 ```
 docker compose -f synchdb-sqlserver-test.yaml up -d
 ```
+use synchdb-sqlserver-withssl-test.yaml file for the SQL Server with SSL certificate enabled.

 You may not have SQL Server client tool installed, you could login to SQL Server container to access its client tool.